Chemical Diagnostics to Unveil Environments Enriched by First Stars: Summary of the model

 {\bf A parametric study.} The uncertainties related to early cosmic star-formation are enclosed in two free parameters: the star-formation efficiency, $f_*$, which quantifies the amount of cold gas turned into stars, and the dilution factor, $f_{\rm dil}$, which varies depending upon the amount of gas available to dilute metals.
 A third parameter, $f_{\rm PopIII}$, sets the fraction of metals in the ISM provided by Pop~III with respect to Pop~II SNe.
-The chemical abundances of the gas, [X/H], depend on the ratio $f_*/f_{\rm dil}$ and $f_{\rm PopIII}$ \citep[see][]{Vanni2023b}, and thus are evaluated by varying these unknowns in the full parameter space $f_*/f_{\rm dil}\in [10^{-4}; 10^{-1}]$ and $f_{\rm PopIII}\in [1,0.01]$.
+The chemical abundances of the gas, [X/H], depend on the ratio $f_*/f_{\rm dil}$ and $f_{\rm PopIII}$ \citep[see][]{Vanni2023b}, and thus are evaluated by varying these unknowns in the full parameter space: $f_*/f_{\rm dil}\in [10^{-4}; 10^{-1}]$ and $f_{\rm PopIII}\in [1,0.01]$.
 Conversely, the relative abundance ratios of different chemical elements, [X/Y], are strongly influenced by $f_{\rm PopIII}$ but they only indirectly depend on $f_*/f_{\rm dil}$, which sets the initial metallicity of subsequent generations of Pop~II stars \citep[see][]{Salvadori2019}.\\

 {\bf Exploring the properties of Pop~III SNe.} To investigate the whole range of unknown properties of Pop~III SNe, we exploit the tabulated yields of \citet{Heger2010}, which represent the most complete datasets for Pop~III SNe with progenitor masses between $\rm 10-100~ M_{\odot}$.
 Indeed, the authors investigate the chemical products of these SNe, that can potentially explode with different energies: from the lowest-energy \emph{faint SNe}, $\rm E_{SN}=0.6 \times 10^{51}$~erg, to the most energetic \emph{hypernovae}, $\rm E_{SN}=10^{52}$~erg, adopting different mixing parameters.
 Here we explore this full parameter space.
-For more massive, $\rm m_{\star}=140-260 M_{\odot}$, Pop~III stars exploding as energetic PISNe, $\rm E_{SN}=10^{52}-10^{53}$~erg, we adopt the yields by \citet{Heger2002a}.\\
+For more massive, $\rm m_{\star}=140-260 M_{\odot}$, Pop~III stars exploding as energetic PISNe, $\rm E_{SN}=10^{52}-10^{53}$~erg, we adopt the yields by \citet{Heger2002a}.
+For our exploration we are thus implicitly assuming that Pop~III SNe with different progenitor mass within the range $\rm m_{\star}=10-100 M_{\odot}$ and $\rm m_{\star}=140-260 M_{\odot}$, and different SN explosion energies have an equal probability to explode.
+Note that considering a burst of Pop~III SNe with the same mass/explosion energy instead of a single SN would not change the results.
+Finally, here we also investigate how the abundance ratios of PISNe-enriched environments change after the explosion of a second Pop~III SN (see Appendix~\ref{app:twopopIII}).\\